luketudorgriffiths/paper/source/atoms/03-typographie.html.markdown

 ## Typographic scale

-Our typography uses a single scale for use with all fonts.
+Our typographie uses a single scale for use with all fonts.
 The scale consists of font-size and line-height combinations, as shown below.

 | Scale | Font Size     | Line Height |
 | ----- |:-------------:| -----------:|